Casey Africano with Director of Undergraduate Studies Maria McKenna

 Olivia Furman, a passionate arts educator, is pursuing her Doctor of Philosophy in Education at Michigan State University after completing a Master in Education with the Alliance for Catholic Education while teaching in New Orleans, LA.
 Watch Olivia speak about her experiences as an Africana Studies major here.

-Leila Renee Green, one of our Doan Scholars, recently completed a Fulbright Fellowship in South Africa through the U.S. Department of State Bureau of Educational & Cultural Affairs and now works with Black Balloon Publishing in NYC.
+Leila Renee Green, one of our Doan Scholars, completed a Fulbright Fellowship in South Africa through the U.S. Department of State Bureau of Educational & Cultural Affairs, worked at Black Balloon Publishing in NYC, and is now pursuing an MFA in Creative writing at Syracuse University.

 Demetrius Murphy is a consultant in Chicago with Pricewaterhouse Coopers.
 He also serves on board of directors of the University of Notre Dame's Diversity Council.